nehagupta9167/CoinsData/README.md

 - Website is build using Node.js with Express, EJS and CSS
 - This app display data using public api from [Coinlib](https://coinlib.io/apidocs): https://coinlib.io/api/v1/coinlist/
+- The public api requires a key specific to a Coinlib user account created.
+The key for my account is hardcoded in index.js.

 Steps to follow to host the website locally: